aduerig/advent_of_code/2023/README.md

 * understand pick's theorem and shoelace formula from 18
 * understand some of the linear algebra from 24
 * write a min cut randomizer for 25
-* look up what connected components are for 25

 ## retrospective notes